Three Character Classic: Editions

 The most well-known English translation of the text was completed by Herbert Giles in 1900 and revised in 1910.
 The translation was based on the original Song dynasty version.
-Giles had completed an earlier translation in the late 19th century but he rejected that and other early translations as inaccurate.
+Giles had published an earlier translation (Shanghai 1873) but he rejected that and other early translations as inaccurate.
 Earlier translations into English include those by Robert Morrison, 1812; Solomon Caesar Malan and Hung Hsiu-chʻüan, 1856, and Stanislas Julien, 1864.